JoshTavasso/is-your-car-safe/README.md

     4d.
 Vehicle related incident data set will be stored in "vehicles.csv".

     5e.
 Remove "calls.csv" because it is a very large file. :)

+# RUNNING THE PROGRAM:

+1. Get a Google Maps API Key and add it to templates/map.html

+2. Run the following commands:

+    export FLASK_APP=app.py
+    flask run

+3. Go to the local server displayed: http://127.0.0.1:5000/